Stony Point Nature Reserve Betty’s Bay South Africa

 Una Steam Trawler

-In 1926 as part of an attempt to improve whaling conditions in Stony Point Harbour, steam trawler Una from the Irvin & Johnson fleet was sunk to form a jetty alongside the slipway.
+In 1926, as part of an attempt to improve whaling conditions in Stony Point Harbour, steam trawler Una from the Irvin & Johnson fleet was sunk to form a jetty alongside the slipway.
 Today, Una’s rusted stern is still visible with “small fish darting in and out of her plates”.

 The Una was well known in Table Bay.
-“From the cold water and fog of the North Sea to the warm water of the Australian Coast, and finally halfway across the world to South Africa, all in a space of 36 years – this was the lot of the small, unpretentious ship Una.“
+“From the cold water and fog of the North Sea to the warm waters of the Australian Coast, and finally halfway across the world to South Africa, all in a space of 36 years – this was the lot of the small, unpretentious ship Una.“

 _____________